FIBA–EuroLeague dispute: FIBA Europe Cup and Champions League

 In June 2015, FIBA announced it would start a new league to compete with EuroLeague Basketball.
 The new competition replaced FIBA EuroChallenge.
-In October 2015, FIBA also announced its new plans for a new top-tier semi-closed competition in a round-robin format and tried to take the helm by convincing eight of the twelve teams with a EuroLeague A-licence at the time, to play in a new FIBA competition, Basketball Champions League.
+In October 2015, FIBA also announced its plans for a new top-tier semi-closed competition in a round-robin format and tried to take the helm by convincing eight of the twelve teams with a EuroLeague A-licence at the time, to play in a new FIBA competition, Basketball Champions League.
 This proposal that would leave Unicaja Malaga, Tau, Olimpia Milano and Zalgiris out, was unanimously rejected by the clubs who soon published a new identical format for the Euroleague.
 The other 8 spots would have remained open for clubs via the domestic leagues, with two qualifying rounds.

 In November 2015, EuroLeague Basketball agreed to a 10-year marketing joint venture with IMG, which would invest 35 million euros per season.
 In its press release, the EuroLeague announced a new competition format for the 2016–17 season, identical to the one proposed by FIBA, with only 16 teams including eleven A-license clubs who signed for 10 years, instead of three (Anadolu Efes, Baskonia, CSKA Moscow, FC Barcelona, Fenerbahçe, Maccabi Tel Aviv, Olimpia Milano, Olympiacos, Panathinaikos, Real Madrid, and Žalgiris), playing in only one group with a double round-robin, with the top eight playing in a best-of-five playoffs round to decide qualification to the 2017 EuroLeague Final Four.

 After its initial proposal was rejected, FIBA changed the format of the Basketball Champions League, with qualification based on performance.
 This competition was officially launched on 22 March 2016.